-The literal translation of silvestre into English is wild.
-In the mezcal world it means wild agave which is differentiated from the cultivated varieties.
-The mezcal made from silvestres generally taste extremely different from their cultivated cousins because of the combination of their genetic diversity and all the environmental conditions that they live through.
-These agaves aren’t irrigated and generally live in truly wild circumstances meaning that they’re about as far away as you can imagine from the clean row crops that spring to mind when imagining agriculture.
-True silvestres grow where ever anything else doesn’t, on hillsides, in forests, along roadsides.
-They can also be really difficult to harvest and transport to a distillery, cue the pictures of a guy with a burro stacked with piñas, and that isn’t far from the truth.
+The literal translation of silvestre is wild.
+In the mezcal world, it means wild agave.
+The mezcal made from silvestres generally taste extremely different due to greater genetic diversity and the environmental conditions that the plants survive.
+These agaves aren’t irrigated and generally live in truly wild circumstances, meaning that they’re about as far away as you can imagine from the clean row crops that spring to mind when imagining agriculture.
+True silvestres grow on hillsides, in forests, and along roadsides.
+Thus, it is difficult to harvest and transport wild agave to a distillery.

 Leave a Comment